typora/typora-issues/README.md

 # Typora

-> Note: Our offical website is <typora.io> and <typoraio.cn>.
+> Note: Our offical website is <https://typora.io> and <https://typoraio.cn>.
 All other websites without those two domain suffix is phishing site.

 [Typora](http://typora.io) is a minimal markdown editor, providing new ways for reading and writing markdown.
 It is currently in beta.